-Michael Slocum joined the Board in 2009.
-He is President of Capital One’s Commercial Banking business, is a member of Capital One’s Executive Committee and also serves as the company's Northeast Regional President.
-Mike also serves as a member of the Board of Trustees for The Jewish Museum in New York City, and is on the Board of Directors for the Roundabout Theatre Company.
+Michael Slocum joined the Board in 2009 and became the chair in 2018.
+He is President of Capital One’s Commercial Banking business, is a member of Capital One’s Executive Committee, and also serves as the company's Northeast Regional President.
+Michael also serves on the Board of Directors for the Roundabout Theatre Company, and is a previous member of the Board of Trustees for The Jewish Museum in New York City.
 He holds a bachelor’s degree in economics from Colgate University.

 Steve McCandless joined the Board in 2005.
 He retired in 2001 as Senior Vice President Finance of Personalized Media Communications LLC, a start-up entrepreneurial venture.
 Steve holds his master’s degree in business administration from the Harvard Business School and the degree of Geological Engineer from the Colorado School of Mines.

 Jo Natauri joined the Board in 2018.
 She is a partner in the Merchant Banking Division (MBD) at Goldman Sachs.
 Previously, she worked in the Consumer Retail and Healthcare Group in the Investment Banking Division, responsible for coverage of large, multinational companies across the healthcare and consumer sectors.
 Jo serves on the Partnership Committee and MBD Corporate Investment Committee.
 She joined Goldman Sachs in 2006 as a vice president and was named managing director in 2008 and partner in 2012.
 Prior to joining the firm, Jo was an investment banker at Deutsche Bank.
 She has been covering companies and executing transactions for more than 20 years.
-Jo earned a BA in Economics and Biology from the University of Virginia.
+Jo holds a bachelor's degree in Economics and Biology from the University of Virginia.

 Grace Richardson joined the Board in 2017.
 She is a retired Vice President of Global Consumer Affairs from Colgate-Palmolive.
 Grace became involved in organizations targeted to empowering the lives of women and girls by Chairing the Board of the NYC YWCA and internationally with the US Committee for UN Women as well as Women for Women International and the World YWCA.
-She holds a bachelor’s degree from Simmons College, master’s degree from Cornell University and a master’s degree in business administration from New York University’s Stern Business School.
+She holds a bachelor’s degree from Simmons College, a master’s degree from Cornell University, and a master’s degree in business administration from New York University’s Stern Business School.

 Most Reverend Joseph M. Sullivan